 Annual Meeting Brings Change to Board of Directors

 Our Annual Meeting brought change to our Board of Directors.
-Please join us in welcoming three new members, and in thanking departing members for their service and commitment to our mission.
+Please join us in welcoming three new members and in thanking three departing members for their years of service.

 Tom Halverson, CFO for QualiTech, brings extensive experience in financial leadership, strategy, and management as well as collaborative relationship building.
 After relocating from Chicago in 2009, Tom had the “good fortune” to meet George Broostin, Guild’s development director.
 He’s been active as a Guild ambassador ever since.
 While Tom considered board opportunities in the past, his plans to retire next year make this the perfect time to increase his involvement.
 “Guild has a sustainable and growing service provider model that is patient-centric,” he says.
 “I believe that my experience can provide valuable financial consul as Guild’s management expands its footprint and mission to serve more patients.”

 Sarah Kottke, MD, is the Lead Physician for Geriatric Psychiatry – United Hospital at Allina Health where she provides inpatient geriatric psychiatry care in addition to psychiatric consultation for both adult inpatient psychiatry and a partial hospitalization program.
 “I’ve worked with Guild throughout my training as a psychiatrist as well as a psychiatric provider here at United Hospital,” she says.
 “I was always impressed with care Guild provides.”
 As a board member, Dr. Kottke hopes to “learn from the Guild team about the triumphs and struggles when working with patients in the outpatient world, and provide perspective as a provider on the ways that we can help patients thrive in an outpatient setting.”